-Fitted Parameters Table 4 contains the endogenously chosen parameters and the moments that we target in the data.
-The first three targets and the standard deviation of investment rates $\sigma(x{jt}/k{jt})$ are drawn from our Compustat data.
-In our model, we mirror the sample selection into Compustat by conditioning on firms that have survived at least five years.
-This choice matches the median time to IPO of seven years from Ottonello and Winberry (2020), but allowing the "entry phase" outside our model to take two years.
-Hence, the key assumption we make are that the innovation technology and the determinants of investment volatility are similar within and outside of Compustat conditional on age.
+Selection into Compustat We now turn to the set of parameters that we choose to match targets in the data.
+Many of these targets are drawn from our Compustat data.
+In the model, we mirror selection into Compustat by conditioning on firms that have survived at least five years.
+This choice matches the median time to IPO of seven years from Ottonello and Winberry (2020), but allowing the "initial phase" outside our model to take two years.
+The logic behind this choice is that all established firms in our model would like to enter Compustat at some point in their life, so the most informative variable to select on is the average age of firms that end up in Compustat.21